yowainwright/yowainwright.github.io/_posts/2016-02-04-things-change.md

 featured_image: /assets/things-change/man.jpg
 ---

 Remembering the first time I saw [William Kentridge](//en.wikipedia.org/wiki/William_Kentridge): it was in Chicago & I drove down from Madison with my girlfriend.
-I was 21 maybe (I'm 35 now) & I threw a bit of a temper tantrum while trying to find a place to park.
+I was around 21 (I'm 35 now).
+I threw a temper tantrum while trying to find a place to park in the magnificent mile area.
 {: .first-paragraph }

 I remember seeing my girlfriend's face when I got out of the car.
 She had big green eyes that were looking at me so empathically.
 "I'm going to dump you in a few months" I could imagine her thinking.
-It's not that I didn't have good qualities back then but all there was to me was ... well, me.
-But, this is a story of the moment that I think that (selfishness) started changed for me.
+It's not that I didn't have good qualities back then but all there was to me was ... well, me. _I could be selfish_.
+But, this is a story of a moment where my selfishness began to change.
 This was the first time I was going to see artwork by William Kentridge.

 > She had big eyes that were looking at me so empathically.
 "I'm going to dump you in a few months" I could imagine her thinking.